askowno/LLC_terr/README.md

 Nelson Mandela Bay degradation data (Stewart et al., 2015) (prepared in ARCGIS PRO, 8 = severely degraded class from NMB degradation, 4 = builtup, 0 = unknown).
 Class 8 (degradation) is estimated to be equivalent to 80% severity on RLE Criterion D - factors include overgrazing / browsing, fuel wood collection, bush clearing (to promote grazing), resulting in severe reduction in natural tree or shrub cover, changes in species composition (palatable species usually dominant have been lost), increase in bare ground fraction (with soil loss).
 Impacts occurred more than 50 years ago.

-*The ecosystem data (vegetation types), and NLC and NMB data were cross tabulated and then summarised to assess Criterion A3 and D3 of the IUCN RLE.*
+*The ecosystem data (vegetation types), and NLC and NMB data were cross tabulated and then summarised to assess Criterion A3 and D3 of the IUCN RLE.* Results [outputs/nmb_sum.csv](outputs/nmb_sum.csv)

 #### Subtropical Ecosystem Project thicket ecosystem condition